-Evaluation of the Board, Board Committees and Directors: The Company conducts an annual assessment of the overall performance and effectiveness of the Board and Board Committees, and the contributions of the Chairman and Directors using key criteria set out in the "Nominating Committee Guide" issued by the SID.
-Where appropriate, the Board will recommend changes to the assessment forms to align with prevailing regulations and requirements.
+Evaluation of the Board, Board Committees and Directors: The NC has established a formal process to review the performance and effectiveness of the Board and Board Committees, as well as the contributions by the Chairman of the Board and each individual Director to the effectiveness of the Board, using key criteria set out in the "Nominating Committee Guide" issued by the SID.
+Where appropriate, the Board will recommend changes to the assessment forms to align with prevailing regulations.